cliosight/Docs/Spec.md

 4. Sub form within a form
 5. Multiple instances of aggregated values within the sub-form

+### File Storage <a name="afiles"></a>
+This platform provides specific functionalities for files uploaded through a form.
+The [free tier](#freetier) will allow a max of 4GB storage space for the in-built database and files.
+Like other components, files are also equipped with access control methods.

 ### Report <a name="report"></a>
 While a form is the data input interface, a report is the output of data analysis with SQL or external code.
 Results of a report can be accessed via Cliosight's API or exported to other datasources with [jobs](#jobs).
 The contents of a report is simply the result of a SQL query.
 Within an enterprise application's schema, there can be numerous SQL queries, leading to countless report and filter combinations.
-This is because a filter can show the column values of a report, apart from hardcoded values like a conventional drop-down menu or multiselect option.
+This is because a filter can also show the column values of a report, apart from tables or hardcoded values like a conventional drop-down menu or multiselect option.

 ### Example of a Report - Contacts and Groups Report  <a name="report_example"></a>
 [Contacts & Groups](https://app.cliosight.com/app/reports/29/show?noNavbar=true) report in the meeting application shows all contacts along with the total number of groups for each.